The modern iteration of Manufacture Royale is just five years old, however, the company’s roots date back to 1770.

 The watch is powered by in-house caliber MR02 which has a flat hairspring and free-sprung balance wheel that beats at 3Hz.
 The manually wound mechanical movement consists of 178 total components (including 17-jewels) and a power reserve good for 108-hours.
 Notably, the escape wheel and lever for the tourbillon are in silicon (which are easy to see thanks to their bright purple and blue color).

-(Editor’s note: the movement was developed when Tec Ebauches and Manufacture Royale were the same company.
-The companies still work together closely, and share the same building, however, they are now separate entities.
-When Manufacture Royale was purchased by their current owners they retained the patent and intellectual property for caliber MR02.)
+Editor’s note: the movement was developed when Tec Ebauches and Manufacture Royale were the same company.
+The companies still work together closely and share the same building, however, they are now separate entities.
+When Manufacture Royale was purchased by their current owners they retained the patent and intellectual property for caliber MR02.

-The mainplate is made of brass that has been rhodium plated, hand chamfered, polished and decorated with a sunray Côtes de Genève motif – all visible through the see-through caseback.
+The mainplate is made of brass that has been rhodium plated, hand chamfered, polished, and decorated with a sunray Côtes de Genève motif – all visible through the see-through caseback.

-Please note that one of the models (pictured) features a fully skeletonized movement, skeletonized hands and a more complicated flying tourbillon, which in this case is supported underneath, but with no support bridge on the top.
+Please note that one of the models (pictured) features a fully skeletonized movement, skeletonized hands, and a more complicated flying tourbillon, which in this case is supported underneath, but with no support bridge on the top.

-Manufacture Royale is a relatively new watch brand, even if their roots go back to the 18th century.
+Manufacture Royale is a relatively new watch brand, even if its roots go back to the 18th century.
 They have a partnership with Tec Ebuaches to create exclusive movements and are continually increasing the amount of work they do in-house.
 The design of the Androgyne is distinctive enough that you will not mistake it for any other brand.
 But not at the cost of good taste.
 Further, the unique lugs make the watch extremely comfortable on the wrist.
 And, as you can see, the finishing is first-rate.

 Each model is paired with a handcrafted, rolled-edge alligator strap with a buckle that matches the case.
 The starting price is $52,000 in steel, which is a relatively good value considering the complicated hand-finished tourbillon movement inside.
-For more, visit Manufacture Royale.